PacificBiosciences/pb-assembly/README.md

 }
 ```

-The assembly stats are largely the same for 3-unzip/all_p_ctg.fa as they were after running FALCON.
-The stats for the alternate haplotigs (`3-unzip/all_h_ctg.fa`)
+The assembly stats are largely the same for `3-unzip/all_p_ctg.fa` as they were after running FALCON.
+The total length of the alternate haplotigs (`3-unzip/all_h_ctg.fa`)
-are typically shorter than the primary contigs and more fragmented.
+is typically shorter than the primary contigs and the assembly is more fragmented.
 For this test data, 16.9Mb/17.8Mb = 95% of the genome "unzipped" or is haplotype-resolved.
-Samples with lower heterozygosity will have a smaller proportion of the genome unzipped.
+This sample was specifically sequences in order to separate haplotypes; samples with lower heterozygosity will have a smaller proportion of the genome unzipped.

 A new feature of FALCON-Unzip is the `haplotig placement` file, `3-unzip/all_h_ctg.paf`, which specifies where each alternate haplotig
-aligned to the primary contig in [Pairwise mApping Format](https://github.com/lh3/miniasm/blob/master/PAF.md).
+aligns to the primary contigs in [Pairwise mApping Format](https://github.com/lh3/miniasm/blob/master/PAF.md).

 ```bash
 $ head 3-unzip/all_h_ctg.paf